pvcraven/2017_web_security/source/final/tyler/index.rst

 Arrow Functions
 ---------------
-A quick note before I start explaining any of these features - I learned about all of these new features from one source, and that is es6-features.org.
+A quick note before these features are explained - all of these new features can be found from one source, and that is es6-features.org.
 It has all the new features listed out, with links to bring up two fields, one showing an example of the feature in ES6, and the other showing how to do the same thing in ES5 (if it is possible in ES5).
-[Features]_ One of the great new things that ES6 brings is "arrow functions", also known as "fat arrow functions", so called because their identifying feature is a fat arrow =>, as opposed to a skinny arrow ->.
+[Features]_ One of the great new things that ES6 brings is "arrow functions", also known as "fat arrow functions", so called because their identifying feature is a fat arrow ``=>``, as opposed to a skinny arrow ``->``.
 This is a new way to declare anonymous functions that just cuts down on the amount of code that is necessary.
 The two following examples are the ES6 and ES5 methods
 respectively:

 ``name = v => v * 2;``

 ``name = function (v) { return v * 2; }``

 While this is admittedly a very simple example, the new way took approximately half the characters in code to make the same function in an expression.
 Another important feature of arrow functions is that they do not replace